Sunoo/homebridge-rpi-rf-switch/README.md

 | \|- pulselength    | RF code pulse length.
 (Default: 350)                                         | No       |
 | \|- protocol       | RF code protocol.
 (Default: 1)                                               | No       |
 | \|- codelength     | RF code length.
 (Default: 24)                                                | No       |

-### libpython Setting
-If you are running a version of Python other than 3.7, you may need to update this value.
-You probably won't want to touch this unless you encounter problems.
-Here is how to find that value.
-1. Run `python3-config --libs`.
-2. You'll see something like `-lpython3.7m -lcrypt -lpthread -ldl  -lutil -lm`.
-3. You want the first item listed, excluding the -l.
-In this example, it would be `python3.7m`.

 ### Note on Getting RF Codes
 I've had the best luck with `RFSniffer` from the [433Utils](https://github.com/ninjablocks/433Utils) project.
 Your mileage may vary.